G-Global Homotopy Theory and Algebraic K-Theory: Equivariant homotopy theory for monoids

-The finiteness condition on the subgroups $H$ is not necessary for the existence of the model structure, but it guarantees that filtered colimits are fully homotopical, which will simplify several arguments later.
+The finiteness condition on the subgroups $H$ is not necessary for the existence of the model structure, but it guarantees that filtered colimits are fully homotopical (i.e.~preserve arbitrary weak equivalences), which will simplify several arguments later.
 It is crucial for our argument that we only test weak equivalences and fibrations with respect to discrete sub\emph{groups}.

 The proof of Proposition~\ref{prop:equiv-model-structure} will be given below.
 However, we already note:

 \begin{lemma} The weak equivalences of the above model structure are closed under finite products and small (i.e.~set-indexed) coproducts. \begin{proof} As fixed points commute with products and coproducts, this is immediate from the corresponding statement for ordinary simplicial sets. \end{proof} \end{lemma}